 Candidates for student teaching for the summer or fall term of any year must apply by March 1.
 Spring candidates must apply by October 1.
 Student Teaching application deadlines are firm.

 Service credential programs are available in the following areas: Preliminary Administrative Services, Professional Administrative Services, Teacher Librarian Services, School Counseling, and School Psychology.
 Both the Preliminary Administrative Services and the Teacher Librarian Services credentials require a valid basic teaching credential.
-(Note: Designated Subjects, Health Services [school nurse], Clinical Rehabilitative Services [language, speech, and hearing], Clinical Rehabilitative Services [audiology], and School Social Work, Child Welfare and Attendance credentials are also available at CSULB.
+(Note: Designated Subjects, Health Services [school nurse], Speech-Language Pathology Services, and School Social Work, Child Welfare and Attendance credentials are also available at CSULB.
 Refer to the College of Health and Human Services section of this catalog.)